DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/quick-start/create-image.md

 - Image Secret: Only supports the default (Opaque) type of key, for specific operations you can refer to [Create Secret](create-secret.md).

+    - The built-in image stored in the bootstrap cluster is not encrypted, so when selecting the built-in image, there is no need to select a secret.

 - CPU Quota, Memory Quota: For CPU, it is recommended to use whole numbers.
   If a decimal is entered, it will be rounded up.